-If $n = 6$ and $n_{\tindex}, n^{\tindex} = 3$ for each $\tindex \in I$, then this is the standard setup for the quantum mechanical three-body problem with interesting potentials (e.g., Yukawa) and the center of mass removed.
-Thus in particular, we will sometimes refer to $z_{\tindex}$ as the ``free variables'' and $z^{\tindex}$ the ``interaction variables'' for every $\tindex \in I$. \emph{Note that it is a general principle for this article that we will use subscript to denote objects relating to $X_{\tindex}$ and superscript to denote objects relating to $X^{\tindex}$}.
-This paper will be the first in a series to show that \begin{conjecture} There exists anisotropic Hilbert spaces $\mathcal{X}$ and $\mathcal{Y}$ such that
+If $n = 6$ and $n_{\tindex} = n^{\tindex} = 3$ for each $\tindex \in \ind$, then this includes the setup for the genuine quantum mechanical three-body problem with interesting potentials (e.g., Yukawa) and the center of mass removed.
+Thus in particular, we will often refer to $z_{\tindex}$ as the `free variables' and $z^{\tindex}$ the `interaction variables' for every $\tindex \in \ind$. \emph{It is a general principle in this article that we will use subscript to denote objects related to $X_{\tindex}$ and superscript to denote objects related to $X^{\tindex}$}.

 The study of scattering theory for the three-body problem has a long history; among its most significant developments are the seminal works of \cite{EnssScattering, SSACompleteness}.
 Here we refrain from giving an exhaustive list of references.